 Move the developer tools a little bit down to make the web page visible and then click on the mobile icon on the left.
 The default setting is "responsive".
 This allows you to move the view as you wish and check directly how it changes.

-By clicking on "Responsive" you will see options for different devices and can test the corresponding view.
+With a click on "Responsive" you get options for different devices and can test the appropriate view.

 With the developer console of your browser you can also see how many scripts (in the head area) this WordPress theme loads.
 Many script files reduce the performance of the website.

 If it works, test your chosen WordPress theme even once via your mobile phone.
 This will give you a direct impression of the loading time and the responsive view of the themes.

 YouTube is your friend

 On YouTube you will most likely find a review or comparison to one or more WordPress themes.
 Often in English, but to take a look behind the scenes of themes, his is usually a good option.

 Here are a few examples of theme comparisons and reviews on YouTube: